 - 1. In General.
 Twice each year, the Registrar's office will compute class ranks and make them available to the students.
 Ranks will be computed in February or March after all grades for the Fall semester have been submitted and the time for completing incomplete work has expired.
 Ranks for returning students will be computed in June or July after all grades for the Spring semester have been submitted and the time for completing incomplete work has expired.
-Ranks for graduating students will be computed in August or September after all grades for the Spring semester and the Summer sessions have been submitted and the time for completing incomplete work has expired.
-Ranks for graduating students will be computed in August or September after all grades for the Spring semester and the Summer sessions have been submitted and the time for completing incomplete work has expired.
-The Registrar's office will include students visiting at another law school in the class ranking. - 2.
+Ranks for graduating students will be computed in August or September after all grades for the Spring semester and the Summer sessions have been submitted and the time for completing include students visiting at another law school in the class ranking. - 2.
 Determining Applicable Class.
 Classes will be divided based on academic year.
 Students who complete their degree requirements in May, July, and August will be ranked together, along with the students who completed their degree requirements in the previous December.
 Students who complete their degree requirements in the following December will be ranked with the next class.
-For example, students who complete their degree requirements in December of 2009 or in May, July, or August of 2010 will be ranked together as the Class of 2010; students who complete their degree requirements in December of 2010 or in May, July, or August of 2011 will be ranked together as the Class of 2010; students who complete their degree requirements in December of 2010 or in May, July, or August of 2011. - In the spring of their second year, students will be asked to declare when they intend to complete their studies.
-As soon as it becomes evident through this declaration or otherwise that a student will not complete or does not plan to complete the requirements for the degree in time to remain with the other students in his or her class, the student will be ranked with the students in the appropriate class, based on the expected or intended date of graduation.

-- 4. Grade Changes.
+For example, students who complete their degree requirements in December of 2009 or in May, July, or August of 2010 will be ranked together as the Class of

+2010; students who complete their degree requirements in December of 2010 or in May, July, or August of 2011 will be ranked together as the Class of 2011.

+- 3. In the spring of their second year, students will be asked to declare when they intend to complete their studies.
+As soon as it becomes evident through this declaration or otherwise that a student will not complete or does not plan to complete the requirements for the degree in time to remain with the other students in his or her class, the student will be ranked with the students in the appropriate class, based on the expected or intended date of graduation. - 4.
+Grade Changes.
 If, after class ranks are computed, a grade change is approved and recorded, the student's class rank will be recomputed.
 No other student's class rank will be recomputed based on such a change, unless a substantial number of students have grades changed. - 5.
 Disclosing Ranks.
 Class ranks are part of students' educational records and governed by FERPA and by the Law School's Student Records Policy.
 Class ranks are not normally included on a student's transcript, but will be added upon the student's request.